- Home

 6. Typewriters

 Alternatively, if you’re simply looking for interior design ideas, you can use vintage models as decoration to add a retro dimension to your living space.
-I personally have one at home, which I use to break up the books on my shelf.
+I have one at home, which I use to break up the books on my shelf.

 7. Books

-Luckily, you can pick up some great titles in charity shops for only a couple of quid – from rare genre novels and comics to coffee table books and educational textbooks.
+Luckily, you can pick up some great titles in charity shops for a couple of quid – from rare genre novels and comics to coffee table books and educational textbooks.

 If you’re looking for a specific title, Oxfam Bookshops will even let you leave your name and number, so they can let you know if (or when) it comes in.
 Plus, they have an online service where you can order books.
-You can search by title, author, and ISBN number using the button below.
+You can search by title, author, and ISBN using the button below.

 8. Maternity clothes and baby gear